kthayashi/r-tidystan/README.md

     ```

     Sign in to RStudio Server in a web broswer at <http://localhost:8787> by entering username (`rstudio`) and password (randomly supplied).

+5. Stop Docker container once done using it.
+Check container ID with `docker ps` and run `docker stop CONTAINER-ID`.
+Alternatively, Ctrl+C in the working terminal.